mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 The survey after IETF-109 showed a high satisfaction with 60/120 minute session lengths and 30 minute breaks, and a significant improvement in satisfaction over IETF-108. [https://www.ietf.org/blog/ietf-109-post-meeting-survey/]

-While the option to to shorten the breaks was discussed during the later meetings, a saving of in total 10-20 minutes per day might not balance the need to use the breaks for recreation or at least some socialising.
+While the option to shorten the breaks was discussed during the later meetings, a saving of in total 10-20 minutes per day might not balance the need to use the breaks for recreation or at least some socialising.